NFPCC Original Article: Paying for Performance in Not-for-Profits

 Why Utilize an Incentive Plan in a Not-for-Profit?

-Whether NFP incentive plans continue to trend up because of government agency pressures, legislative pressures, market trends, or other ancillary reasons, there are several key factors why companies, including nonprofits, should utilize incentive plans as explained below:
+Whether not-for-profit incentive plans continue to trend up because of government agency pressures, legislative pressures, market trends, or other ancillary reasons, there are several key factors why companies, including not-for-profits, should utilize incentive plans as explained below:

 - Incentive plans are correlated to better-performing companies.
 Analyzed another way, a study of incentive plan practices in for-profit companies indicates the lack thereof produces bottom quartile performance.